thex3family/co-x3-digital-garden/README.md

 # Best Practices

 ## Frontmatter
-This is where we put in the metadata that the backend will read when the note is published.
+This is where we put in the metadata that the backend will read when a note, article, or tag is published.

 ### Note/Article Submissions Must Include: